zachysun/Taxi_Traffic_Benchmark/README.md

 ### Important Notes

 - The Shanghai Taxi Dataset rarely appears in traffic prediction tasks, so the six baselines above can be used as a reference.
-- The io matrix and the vehicle entry and exit matrix in MA2GCN paper have the same meaning.
-It is transformed into the mobility matrix and used as an input.
+- The 'io_matrix' in code corresponds to the 'vehicle entry and exit matrix ' in ma2gcn paper.
+The 'io_adj' in code corresponds to the $A_{mo}$ in ma2gcn paper.
-- The six baselines can't use the mobility matrix as it's specificly used for proposed model(MA2GCN).
+- The six baselines can't use the mobility matrix as it's specificly used for proposed ma2gcn model.
 - Due to the mobility matrix is time sensitive, the dataset needs to be divided in chronological order and cannot be shuffled.
 For the six baselines, there is no such limit.
 - The proposed model is on arxiv.org.
 Now it can be seen as a simple technical report exploring the use of taxi trajectories for traffic prediction tasks.
 There's still significant potential for enhancement.